What are consumer insights?

 “Not only do the clients love to see them, it helps everyone from the creatives to ourselves to better understand our audiences”, says Sharmin.

-The next step is figuring out what feelings and perceptions you want to change, taking you all the way from the consumer insight to the creative message.
+The next step is figuring out what feelings, perceptions, and trends you can use to transform the consumer insight into a creative message.

-Putting this data-driven approach into practice, brands like Lidl are proving the power of marketing that reflects real people.
+By putting this data-driven approach into practice, brands like Goldfish are proving the power of marketing strategy that reflects real people and their passion points.

-And the end result, if you do it right, is a creative message that truly resonates.
+And the result — if you do it right —is a creative message that truly resonates.

 Some data’s easier to use when it’s connected to certain segments or individuals.

-Choose which segments to study based on your goals; are you trying to appeal to a new audience, for example, or to drive loyalty among your existing customer base?
+Choose which target market segments to study based on your goals.
+Are you trying to appeal to a new audience, for example, or to drive loyalty among your existing customer base?

-Grouping together personas and demographics with common attributes like age and gender to interests, perceptions, lifestyles and attitudes can give you a deeper understanding of their motivations – and it helps build the level of empathy you need to drive meaningful engagement.
+Grouping together personas and demographics with common attributes like age, gender and interests can give you a deeper understanding of their motivations.
+It can also help build the level of empathy you need to drive meaningful engagement.

 Consumer insights are not just for researchers.
-These fundamental truths behind your audience help you to understand what really defines them.
+These fundamental truths behind your audience help you to understand what clearly defines them.